 Treatment for candidiasis includes antibiotics.
 However, antibiotics can kill off good bacteria in the parrot’s gut, disturbing the digestive tract’s function.

 The severity of thrush depends on the immune system’s condition, regardless of the affected parrot’s age.
-If diagnosed, a vet will recommend a reduced feeding program to help the parrot empty its crop properly.
-Medications may help to clear the infection.
+A vet will recommend a reduced feeding program to help the parrot empty its crop properly.
+Medications may clear the infection.
 To prevent candida from forming in your parrot’s environment:

 - Regularly disinfect the cage, nest box, and feeding utensils